-The proof, and the definition of t_0 , is given in Appendix C. Conversion of the result to a probabilistic setting can be done as previously, although an additional step is needed to estimate how the Δ_t terms may affect the maximum norm of f_t ; we omit the details.
+The proof, and the definition of t_0 , is given in Appendix C.

+Conversion of the result to a probabilistic setting can be done as previously, although an additional step is needed to estimate how the Δ_t terms may affect the maximum norm of f_t ; we omit the details.
 VI.
-EXPERIMENTS The mistake bounds in Section IV are of course only worstcase upper bounds, and the constants may not be very tight.
-Hence we performed experiments to evaluate the performance of our stochastic gradient descent algorithms in practice.
-A. Classification Our bounds suggest that some form of regularisation is useful when the target is moving, and forcing a positive margin may give an additional benefit.
-This hypothesis was tested using artificial data, where we used a mixture of 2-dimensional Gaussians for the positive examples and another for negative ones.
-We removed all examples that would be misclassified by the Bayes-optimal classifier (which is based on the actual distribution known to us) or are close to its decision boundary.
-This gave us data that were cleanly separable using a Gaussian kernel.
-In order to test the ability of NORMA to deal with changing underlying distributions we carried out random changes in the parameters of the Gaussians.
-We used two movement schedules: - In the drifting case, there is a relatively small parameter change after every ten trials. - In the switching case, there is a very large parameter change after every 1000 trials.
+EXPERIMENTS The mistake bounds in Section IV are, of course, only worst-case upper bounds, and the constants may not be very tight.
+Hence, we performed experiments to evaluate the performance of our stochastic gradient descent algorithms in practice.
+A. Classification Our bounds suggest that some form of regularization is useful when the target is moving, and forcing a positive margin may give an additional benefit.